-Ukraine to probe video allegedly showing soldier’s beheading
+Ukraine probes video purported to show soldier’s beheading

 The Associated Press was not able to verify the authenticity of the video or the circumstances of where and when it was shot.

+Meanwhile, a Russian defense official claimed that fighters from Russia’s paramilitary Wagner group have seized three districts of Bakhmut, the embattled city that for months has been the focus of Moscow’s grinding campaign in the east.

-The video appears to show a man in green fatigues wearing a yellow armband, typically donned by Ukrainian fighters.
+The video circulating online appears to show a man in green fatigues wearing a yellow armband, typically donned by Ukrainian fighters.
 He is heard screeching before another man in camouflage uses a knife to decapitate him.

 A third man holds up a flak jacket apparently belonging to the man being beheaded.
 All three men speak in Russian.

 Since Russia’s forces invaded Ukraine more than a year ago, they have committed widespread abuses and alleged war crimes, according to the United Nations, rights groups and reporting by The Associated Press.
+Ukraine has repeatedly accused Russia of targeting apartment buildings in its strikes, and images of hundreds of civilians lying dead in the streets and in mass graves in Bucha after Russian forces withdrew have horrified the world.

-The International Criminal Court has also issued an arrest warrant for Russian President Vladimir Putin for war crimes.
+The International Criminal Court has issued an arrest warrant for Russian President Vladimir Putin for war crimes.

 The Kremlin denies it has committed war crimes or that it has targeted civilians.